redhat-openshift-ecosystem/operator-pipelines/README.md

 ### Prerequisites

 #### Git SSH Secret
-Since CI pipeline needs to make some changes in git repository (for example digest pinning) the pipeline requires a write access to provided git repository.
-Before running a pipeline user needs to upload ssh secret key to a cluster where the pipeline will run.
+The CI pipeline requires git SSH credentials with write access to the repository if automatic digest pinning is enabled using the `pin_digests` param.
+This is disabled by default.
+Before executing the pipeline the user must create a secret in the same namespace as the pipeline.

-To create a required secret run following command:
+To create the secret run the following commands (substituting your key):
 ```bash
 cat << EOF > ssh-secret.yml
 kind: Secret